Device builders, please, stop and think for a moment,

 But c’mon, I know it seems like such a great idea!
 I know your device may be the next big thing.
 But …

-7.2 billion gadgets, and their number is growing five times faster than we are.
+9.7 billion gadgets in 2020, and their number is growing five times faster than we are.

 When you link a device to the public Internet, you actually have a responsibility — not only to the owners and users of that device, but to all the other users and devices on the internet.
 If your device is hacked and subverted, the impact is far greater than the headache it gives you.
 And, yes, that headache might be a doozy.

 When car manufacturers design and deliver a car, they assume the responsibility to issue and fund recalls for the lifetime of the car.
 Further, the NTSB mandates that car manufacturers promptly repair cars when design defects arise.

 Similarly, device builders have a responsibility to care for the device they manufacture for the lifetime of the device.
 If a device is to be exposed on the public Internet, it must have the manufacturer standing behind the product to ensure public safety.
 As we embed devices deeper into the fabric of society — in hospitals, critical infrastructure and other safety essential equipment, how can would we tolerate anything less?